 Opinion: See It Now!

-David: Charles Dickens didn't exactly invent Christmas, but his classic novel "A Christmas Carol" certainly revived the holiday, and changed the way people celebrated it.
-"The Man Who Invented Christmas" is a period piece -- the kind that Jeanne lives for --- with authentic set designs, costumes and the requisite horse-drawn carriages.
+Charles Dickens didn't exactly invent Christmas, but his classic novel "A Christmas Carol" certainly revived the holiday, and changed the way people celebrated it.
+"The Man Who Invented Christmas" is a period piece -- the kind that Jeanne lives for --- with authentic set designs, costumes and the requisite horse and carriages.